lyz-code/blue-book/docs/monitoring_comparison.md

 which can store data such as for [visualisation](https://docs.pnp4nagios.org/).

-Prometheus has a defined amount of data that's available (for example 30 days), to be able to store more you need an external solution, but it's possible.
+Prometheus has a defined amount of data that's available (for example 30 days), to be able to store more you need to use Thanos, the prometheus long term storage solution.

 ## High availability